 Simple Short Rib Tacos with Homemade Tomatillo Salsa out of the leftovers from the day before in less than 30 minutes!
 An easy recipe that’s both fast and delicious!
 A complete win/win!

 ….
 The holidays are over and one of my readers pointed out I’d neglected to post the 2-fer part of the Braised Red Eye Short Ribs.
 Yikes!
-The holidays were a blur but I promise these Simple Short Rib Tacos with Homemade Tomatillo Salsa were worth the wait!
+The holidays were a blur but I promise these Simple Short Rib Tacos with Homemade Tomatillo Salsa are worth the wait!

 My mom was so good at always having delicious foods for us.
 They usually weren’t super fancy but they all had one thing in common.
 They were made with a few simple ingredients.
 Mom would have a roast one day with all the trimmings, then sandwiches from the meat the next.
-She might spend a lot of time one day cooking, but the next day it was just a few things added on to make a completely different meal.
+She might spend a lot of time one-day cooking, but the next day it was just a few things added on to make a completely different meal.

 I appreciate this way of cooking so much more now than when I was younger.
 Time seems so short anymore…. always running from here to there and everything seems to take so much longer to accomplish anything these days.

-These Simple Short Rib Tacos with Homemade Tomatillo Salsa are an excellent way to illustrate my mom’s time saving methods for you.
+These Simple Short Rib Tacos with Homemade Tomatillo Salsa are an excellent way to illustrate my mom’s time-saving methods for you.
 The Short ribs are an inexpensive cut of meat and by slow cooking it with just a few things for a long time you get a warm and comforting meal.

 If you double up on the rib portion (see original recipe) then one of the following days you can make these tacos.
 I pull the short ribs out before I put the gravy on them in the first recipe, which allows you to have two very different flavored meals with just a few additional ingredients for the second meal.